ksylor/baby-hacks/README.md

 - sleep now while you can.
 - make the crib up with 2-3 layers of mattress cover + sheet so you don't have to remake the crib in the middle of the night from a blowout or leak.
 - keep a shirt that you have slept in around for your partner to drape over their shoulder when feeding/calming/putting the baby to sleep.
 We called it the mama shirt, and it helped a ton for Kento to calm the kids because they could smell mama's pheromones.
+- Turn down the water temp housewide by adjusting your water heater.
+That way you don't have to worry about testing the bathwater so you don't burn the baby.
+This article recommends `Set the thermostat on your hot water heater to below 120 F (48.9 C).
+Aim for bath water around 100 F (38 C)` https://www.mayoclinic.org/healthy-lifestyle/infant-and-toddler-health/in-depth/child-safety/art-20044027
 - babies are not as fragile as they look!
 You don't need to stress, and you don't need a ton of crap to keep them alive and loved.